Kilcekru/dcc/SECURITY.md

 ## Reporting a Vulnerability

-Report security bugs by sending an email to <kilcekru@unkreativ.at>.\
+Report security bugs by sending an email to <kilcekru@digitalcrewchief.at>.\
 To ensure the timely response to your report, please ensure that the entirety of the report is contained within the email body and not solely behind a web link or an attachment.